ThatCosmicStorm/Quartz/README.md

 - Pipe-based composition
   - The superior way of representing chained functions

+### Personal Constraints

+- *Zero LLM-written code*
+- *Zero external modules/libraries*
+  - I am, however, utilizing the standard library.
+- More about personal growth than it is about attaining peak efficiency.
+  - This should be pretty obvious, as Python is still my main language.

 ## Contributing to Quartz

 - Have any ideas/suggestions to improve Quartz?